Insurers and other stakeholders in the risk management industry require software solutions to deliver an exceptional customer experience.

 Risks of Building in-house solutions

 Insurers who opt to create their own software solutions in-house encounter several obstacles.
 A major challenge is the expense associated with designing, building, testing, and implementing a proprietary solution.
-This cost factor typically deters many companies, as developing a unique software solution lacks the cost efficiencies that specialized software design firms offer, ultimately making the entire process overpriced and out of budget.
+This cost factor typically deters many companies, as developing a unique software solution lacks the cost efficiencies that specialized cloud-based software design firms offer, ultimately making the entire process overpriced and out of budget.

 The costs don’t stop once the software is deployed either.
 Ongoing expenses for upgrades, fixes, enhancements, and general maintenance must be factored in.
 In-house software solutions need to continuously innovate and stay current, requiring ongoing design and updates.
-On the other hand, external marketplace solutions benefit from teams of software engineers who receive feedback from multiple clients, test new ideas, and offer the best solutions to customers.
+On the other hand, external cloud-based marketplace solutions benefit from teams of software engineers who receive feedback from multiple clients, test new ideas, and offer the best solutions to customers.

 When it comes to choosing between building or buying a claims management software solution, time plays a critical role.
 Delays are common in development projects, and unexpected issues can arise, further extending the timeline.
 If an insurer lacks specialized IT resources for developing a claims management platform, they may have to consider hiring additional staff.